 He joined Donald’s cabal thinking he could ride the bucking bronco and steer policy his way, and his way involved endless violence and regime change on every front, from North Korea to Iran to Venezuela, whatever it took.
 If the CIA can’t get a coup up and running then bomb ’em into the Stone Age, that was Bolton’s credo, and he probably thought he could mold Trump’s malleable mind into seeing things properly.
 Donald was, after all, a moron, and Bolton was a clever-boots, so guess who’d soon be running America’s foreign affairs?
-Drawing no lessons from the many cabinet level corpses left strewn by the roadside, Bolton romped into the role of National Security Advisor, the third guy to get the job in under two years, and launched into his Trump-whisperer routine.
+Drawing no lessons from the many cabinet level corpses left strewn all over the driveway when he first entered the West Wing, Bolton romped into the role of National Security Advisor, the third guy to get the job in under two years, and launched into his Trump-whisperer routine.
 The answer is war, Donald.
 Regime change.
 You feel very relaxed now.
 You are getting sleepier and sleepier as you listen to the sound of my voice.
 When you awaken, you will launch airstrikes on Tehran and Pyongyang.

 What Bolton didn’t understand (I didn’t either!) was that Trump isn’t really malleable at all.
 He thinks what he thinks and wants what he wants, and no amount of sophisticated-sounding bullshit has any effect on him.
 He’s too dumbassed to be baffled by sophistry.
 He’s too self-satisfied to be impressed by anybody else’s credentials.
 He doesn’t care if you were Ambassador to the UN, or the toast of prestigious right wing think tanks all over the land.
 What does anybody understand better than he, The Donald?
 What counsel does he need?
 Bolton could have anticipated this, if he’d just reviewed the tapes.
 “I’m speaking with myself, number one, because I have a very good brain and I’ve said a lot of things”, said Donald on the campaign trail, when asked who was advising him on foreign policy.
 It wasn’t a joke.
 Trump listens to Trump.
 He can only hear anybody else if he’s hearing what he already thinks.
 Otherwise it’s blah blah blah Donald!
 Blah blah blah blah Donald!
 Three minutes into the briefing and he’s tapping out tweets on that damned phone they can never pry from his stubby little fingers.